13 Reasons Why Bloodleaf Plant is Wilting and Drooping Leaves (with Solutions)

 Bloodleaf Plant, Iresine herbstii

-Feed the Bloodleaf Plant fortnightly during the growing season with a balanced, liquid fertilizer to promote a lush growth.
-Take care not to underfeed and follow the instructions on the label of the plant food.
+Feed your Bloodleaf Plant fortnightly in spring and summer with a balanced, liquid fertilizer to promote a lush growth.
+Take care to follow the instructions on the label of the plant food.

 6. Root-rot Disease

-Bloodleaf Plant is prone to root-rot is a fungal disease which is enhanced by soggy soil.
+Bloodleaf Plant is prone to root-rot which is enhanced by soggy soil.
 The disease is characterized by wilted, discolored leaves, corky swellings under the leaves, drooping leaves which eventually drop.

 When the soil is soggy, the oxygen concentration in the soil is reduced which causes the roots to die.
 Once the roots die, they cannot take up water to the leaves.
 The leaves begin to wilt, droop and eventually drop.

-Take out the Bloodleaf Plant from its pot and inspect the roots.
-Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution.
+Remove the Bloodleaf Plant from its pot and inspect the roots.
+Brown-black mushy roots indicate root-rot, trim them off and treat the healthy roots with a fungicidal solution as indicated by the manufacturer.

 Disinfect the pot or use a fresh pot to repot the plant in fresh, loose, free-draining soil.

-If your Bloodleaf Plant is root bound, the roots have filled the pot and there is very little soil to hold water when you water the plant.
+If your Bloodleaf Plant is pot-bound, the roots have filled the pot and there is very little soil to hold water when you water the plant.

 Therefore, there is no water for the plant to take up to the leaves.
 The leaves loss their stiffness, they wilt and droop.

-To avoid getting soggy soil, ensure that the pot has a drainage hole and that the soil is loose and drains easily without holding excess water.
+To avoid soggy soil, ensure that the pot has a drainage hole and the soil is loose and drains easily without holding excess water.

-At the same time, decrease watering during the cold season to maintain the soil barely moist as growth is minimal at this time and the plant does not require much water.
+At the same time, decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time thus the plant does not require much water.

 Bloodleaf Plant, Iresine herbstii

-Keep the Bloodleaf Fig away from hot drafts like hot surfaces, hot vents and other hot areas to prevent too high temperatures.
+Keep the Bloodleaf Plant away from sources of drafts like AC units, Windy doors, hot surfaces, hot vents and others.

 11. Low Humidity

-Bloodleaf Plant requires above average room humidity to thrive and for lush growth.
+Bloodleaf Plant requires a humidity of of 55-65% to thrive and for a lush growth.
 Very low humidity will result in dehydration of the leaves causing them to lose their turgidity and therefore wilt and droop.

-To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Read more on how to raise humidity for houseplants.
+To elevate humidity, group the plants together, set the pot on a wet pebble tray or use a cool mist humidifier.

-You can also grow the Bloodleaf Plant in the moist areas in the home like the bathroom, laundy area and other moist areas if the lighting is adequate.
+You can also grow the Bloodleaf Plant in a well-lit bathroom, laundy area and other moist areas in the home.

 Excess soluble salts in the soil from the water or excess feeding will prevent the Bloodleaf Plant roots from taking up water due to the high concentration of salts.